Contact Our Administrative Team To Make An Appointment With Ms. Addy

-Ms. Addy Stoll, MSW is a graduate of Loyola University Chicago.
+Ms. Addy Stoll, MSW, PEL is a graduate of Loyola University Chicago.
 She is psychotherapist who specializes in the treatment of children, adolescents, teens, young adults, and their families.
 Prior to joining Doctor Annie Therapy Group, she worked in an inpatient facility for children and teens (3 years), an LGBT community center with youth (1 year), and both public and therapeutic day school settings (approximately 4 years).
 Ms. Addy works with individuals who are currently experiencing mood, anxiety, and eating disorders.
 She also specializes in school-related issues, peer and social problems, bullies, developmental stress, and identity issues.
 Ms. Addy also specializes in working with LGBT individuals and their families.
 In addition, she has extensive experience working with those that engage in self-harming behaviors.
 She often utilizes art and play therapy in order to help individuals express themselves and gain insight into emotional experiences.
 “I find this to be most helpful when a patient struggles to verbalize their symptoms, emotions, or are utilizing defense mechanisms to protect themselves from emotional vulnerability.”
 Ms. Addy recognizes the importantance of working with not only the patient, but also family members.
 “I value the insight of parents and other family members and work with the family when possible to increase their understanding of the presenting problem.”
 Ms. Addy works to develop treatment plans that utilize individualized interventions to best support her patients.

 School Related Issues